EnigmaCurry/hipchat_pidgin_smileys/README.md

 This will create a config file and it will ask you for your Organization name within hipchat, your email address to login with, and your password.
+Hipchat does have an API for this, but it's locked down in some organizations, so username/password is more widely usable.
 The config file is stored in the theme directory and is only readable by your account (and root, of course.)

 Once setup, just run without any arguments.
 The images will be downloaded and the theme file created.
 Inside Pidgin, make sure to